Committed to Sustainability

 Sustainability principles drive everything we do at Mightybytes.
-We run our agency with a triple bottom line philosophy that supports people, planet, and prosperity.
+We run our agency with a triple bottom line philosophy that supports people, planet, and shared prosperity.
 Here’s how that plays out.

 Designing for Sustainability

-- An energy-efficient HVAC system
+- An energy-efficient HVAC system and ENERGY STAR appliances

 - Energy efficient LED lighting

 - Two living green walls

 - Recycling bins are placed throughout the office.